chandralek/mysql/README.md

   - rating service

-So we need to load those schema into those files.
+So we need to load that schema into those files.